1975Q/1975/README.md

-The tool does not work on the terminal, it works using the Python language
+The tool does not work on the terminal, it works using the Python language I am not responsible for misuse of tools.
+Tools for education only

 <!--
 **TurkyMc/TurkyMc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.